 The researchers also conducted a survey to test these results.
 This survey confirmed that people feel a phone upgrade offering technological improvements is easier to justify than a mere design upgrade.
 The survey also found that this phenomenon is not specific to Apple products.

-More likely to take the phone on a hike, or even throw it at a balloon
+More likely to take a soon-to-be broken phone on a hike

 Same results for iPads and Samsung Galaxy phones